keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 ### There is No Alternative

 I grew up in a period of seemingly unending neocon governments, with neoliberal alternatives offering not much departure and acquiescing on foreign policy conflicts, throughout my childhood years.
 George Bush Jr had assumed his father's prior role in office, and echoed his father's intervention in the Gulf, but this time not due to destruction of the Gulf oil fields, but with pretext of manufactured weapons to build a coalition for regime change and occupation.
 John Howard was in power for 11 years, long enough to bring me into my teens.
-As far as I knew, smiling jingoism and cynical geopolitical calculus *was* on way for a head of state to keep power.
+As far as I knew, smiling jingoism and cynical geopolitical calculus *was* one way for a head of state to keep power.
 What held sway was the simulation of success, and the [*projection* of victory](https://millercenter.org/americas-war-in-iraq/mission-accomplished-moment) in foreign policy.
 Nevertheless for the Anglosphere living standards were rising, it was an era of relative prosperity and Fukuyama's "end of history" appeared vindicated as the endpoint of ideological rifts in human governance.

 Compared to the famous protest songs of the 70s, there felt like a dearth of grassroots protest songs reaching mass broadcast during the Second Gulf War.
 There are no synths on American Idiot, straight pop-punk rock and [heavy use of a pitch correction](https://youtu.be/r00ikilDxW4?si=84gWBNzAgYLY6Wvh) technology [originating in the oil industry](https://www.businessinsider.com/auto-tune-developed-by-oil-engineer-2014-7).
 US radio charts remained similarly silent on the ancillary Middle Eastern wars, though Brian Williams dropped a Leonard Cohen reference about the guiding [beauty of their weapons](https://youtu.be/DrADbquuMb4?si=0RndBZy2hpTSTtFo) watching the missiles used against the Assad regime in Syria.
 Bill Bailey pointed out that the BBC broadcast tune had the [hallmarks of an apocalyptic dance track](https://youtu.be/vc9xLvrV_Zw?si=S3UYhHqrHkv2AyKr).